mandober/debrief.math/260-function/fn.GLOSSARY.md

 ## Total function
 A function defined on its entire domain (on all elements in the domain) is a total function.
 That is, a function that always produces an answer (value) on any input (argument) is total.
 Total functions always terminate.
 Being undefined on some input value or not terminating on some inputs makes for a partial function.
 Primitive recursive functions are a set of total functions guaranteed to terminate.

+## Smooth function
+A smooth function is a continuous function that has continuous derivatives up to the target order (up to an `n`-order derivative) over some domain.
+It is a function that is continuous everywhere or, at least, along that (restricted) domain.
+The function needs to be infinitely differentiable as well, and all its derivatives need to be smooth functions.

+## Smoothing function
+is a computational method used to improve the signal-to-noise ratio by empirically designing a filter tailored to the frequency characteristics of noise and signal frequencies, often preferred for its computational simplicity in instrument manufacturing.